January 11th - March 1st, 2021

 The Green Thumb Gardening series will give you the practical knowledge to keep your home garden thriving!
 University of Wisconsin Extension educators and local horticulture experts will provide in-depth and accessible information for everyone from the novice to the experienced gardener.
 In 2020-2021, our class offerings have been expanded, including a Fall, Winter, Early Spring, Mid-summer and Late Summer series of classes.

 For the safety of all participants, classes will be held online.
 Blended (in-person/online) classes may be available later in the year as conditions permit.
-Optional outdoor lab sessions for some classes in spring (e.g. shrub pruning class) and summer will be held in the Dane County Extension Teaching Garden https://dane.extension.wisc.edu/horticulture/teaching-garden/ .
+Optional outdoor lab sessions for some classes in Spring (e.g. shrub pruning class) and Summer will be held in the Dane County Extension Teaching Garden https://dane.extension.wisc.edu/horticulture/teaching-garden/ .
 Separate registration for labs will be needed as space will be limited due to the need for social distancing.
 Facemasks will be required for these in-person events.
-Spring and summer class registration and descriptions are coming soon.
-Fall and winter class registrations are open now.
+Class registrations are open now.

 Winter 2021 Vegetable Gardening Series online Mondays 6:00-8:00 pm

 *Vegetable Garden Planning and Techniques Jan 11 Organic and Small Farmer Outreach Specialist Claire Strader (Speaker Claire Strader) will get you ready for vegetable gardening with strategies and tips for advanced gardeners as well as well as newer gardeners.
 She will talk about timing of crops, spacing, building productive soils, using cover crops, and more.
 You will leave with at least four electronic copies of handouts full of great information.